 How long is a bank garnishment good for?

-One day.
+Bank account garnishments are a one-time deduction of funds.
 The Writ of garnishment will hit all accounts at that banking institution the same day our process servers serve the bank.

 Can we pick the day the writ of garnishment gets served on the bank?